-The difference a golfer feels when standing over an uphill six-footer or downhill six-footer for par can be night and day.
-As these putts increase in distance, that feeling becomes amplified, so it's essential to aim for a spot on the green close to the pin which offers an uphill roll.
+The difference a golfer feels when standing over an uphill six-footer or downhill six-footer can be night and day.
+As these putts increase in distance, that feeling becomes amplified, so ideally you should aim for a spot on the green close to the pin which offers an uphill roll.

-While you should never fear the downhill putt, if you can start leaving your ball under the hole more frequently, you'll see your scores tumble.
-Two-putt pars will quickly morph into your fair share of birdies, and three-putt avoidance will skyrocket
+While you should never fear the downhill putt, leaving yourself below the hole more regularly will lower the number of blows with the short stick.
+Two-putt pars will quickly morph into your fair share of birdies, and three-putts could become a distant memory.

 Let it go

-While much of proper course management comes down to making the right decisions at the right time, none of that is possible if your judgement is impaired after hitting a stinker of a golf shot.
+While much of proper course management comes down to making the right decisions at the right time, none of that is possible if your judgement is impaired after hitting a stinker.

 Know your limitations